 Speak to a Lawyer

 Juvenile offenders have the right to legal counsel just as adults do.
-Because juvenile courts have such broad discretion in how they handle juvenile vandalism cases, the facts and arguments your lawyer brings to the court can really make a difference.
+Because juvenile courts have such broad discretion in how they handle teen vandalism cases, the facts and arguments your lawyer brings to the court can really make a difference.
 It's important to speak to a local criminal defense attorney who has experience with the juvenile prosecutors and judges in your area.
 Your lawyer will be able to review your case and give you legal advice based on your individual situation.
 Whether you are juvenile or parent whose child has been charged, it's important you find a good lawyer to speak to as soon as possible.